kolint/kolint/docs/guides/using-the-cli.md

 # Using the CLI

-KOLint's package name `knockout-lint` is not to be confused with the cli name `kolint`.
+The package `knockout-lint` comes with the cli which can be used with both `knockout-lint` and `kolint`.

 ## Installation